 Over the years she has had a busy and challenging Crown Court practice.
 She has, for example, been a junior in over 20 murder trials, as well as been sole counsel in numerous, serious and complex cases, dealing in particular with child defendants and child witnesses.
-She has also had a long history of representing protestors and those charged with public order offences, often from black communities, as well as children and young people charged with serious crime.
-However she now focusses her criminal practice on appellate crime only – in particular CCRC appeals; victims of trafficking cases; all cases involving juvenile defendants and complex sentence cases.
+She has also had a long history of representing protestors and those charged with public order offences as well as children and young people charged with serious crime.
+She now focusses her criminal practice on appellate crime only – in particular CCRC appeals; victims of trafficking cases; all cases involving juvenile defendants and complex sentence cases.
 She has particular expertise of vulnerable young people and fitness to plead and effective participation hearings (i.e. compliance with Art 6(1) ECHR), in particular the learning disabled and those with neurodevelopmental autism spectrum disorders.
-She has appeared in a large number of fitness to plead hearings (despite how rare they are), including trials as to the acts.
-She wrote the material on this issue for the Prison Reform Trust/ Just for Kids Law nationwide training programme as part of PRT’s “Out of Trouble” Campaign in 2010.

 Maya spent five years in the voluntary sector working in refuges with women and children fleeing domestic violence and sexual abuse before turning to the law.
-She spent a significant period of time employed by a leading firm of criminal solicitors before embarking on crime and human rights pupillages at Two Garden Court and Doughty Street Chambers (first and second six respectively).
+She spent a significant period of time employed by a leading firm of criminal solicitors before embarking on crime and human rights pupillages at Two Garden Court and Doughty Street Chambers.

 She was one of three finalists in the category ‘Legal Aid Barrister of the Year‘ in the 2008 Legal Aid Lawyer of the Year (LALY) Awards, nominated for her work in the youth justice system.